Die Rote Fahne: 1970 and afterwards

-Following the events of 1968, several projects of ideologically divergent groups of the so-called old and the new left arose in the Federal German Republic to build a new communist party.
-In addition to the German Communist Party (DKP), which is widely known as the West German KPD successor party and publishes the newspaper Unsere Zeit as a party organ, various competing small communist parties, the so-called K groups, were founded, each of which was associated with different ideological concepts of communism (from Maoism to Stalinism to Trotskyism).
-Out of these groupings, there were several newspaper projects in the 1970s called Rote Fahne.
+Following the events of 1968, several projects of ideologically divergent groups of the so-called old and new left arose in the Federal Republic of Germany with the aim to build a new communist party.
+While the German Communist Party (DKP), which is widely known as the West German KPD successor party, publishes the newspaper Unsere Zeit as its party organ; several of the various competing small communist parties and organisations, the so-called K groups, each with their own differing ideological concepts of communism (from Maoism to Stalinism to Trotskyism), started their own newspaper projects under the Rote Fahne name.

-The Communist Party of Germany (KPD), a fringe party founded in 1990 by disgruntled members of the Socialist Unity Party of Germany, publishes its own version of Die Rote Fahne.
+Two current political parties publish a newspaper as their main party outlet named Die Rote Fahne: the Communist Party of Germany (KPD), a fringe party founded in 1990 by disgruntled members of the Socialist Unity Party of Germany, and the Marxist–Leninist Party of Germany (MLPD).

+Another currently circulated publication of the same name is run by Stephan Steins as part of the KPD-initiative.
+This publication has been criticized for promoting conspiracy theories as well as anti-Zionism and criticizing mass migration.